Oak Avenue Intermediate School: Distinguished School Award

 Cloverly Elementary School (grades 4–6) was the first to receive the award, in 1995.
 One year later, in 1997, both Emperor Elementary School (grades K–6) and La Rosa Elementary School (grades K–3) received the award, followed by Longden Elementary School (grades K–6) in 2004.

 Differentiated staffing

 Differentiated staffing has been successfully implemented at Oak Avenue to such an extent that it has been used as an example in Differentiated Staffing in Schools.
 A Review of Current Policies and Programs by Joseph Stocker (published by National School Public Relations Assn., 1201 16th Street, N.W.
 Washington, D.C.
 20036).

-Promotion Requirements

-In order to promote to Temple City High School, or any other high school, a student of Oak Avenue must not have more than two failing grades for a class.
-If they received more than two failing grades in one year, then they will not promote to high school and might have to repeat 8th grade in the Junior Academy.